Mantis-3DP/ESRES/README.md

 ## Steps to make it work
 1. Adjust filelocation of train data in runme.py
 2. Fill the lists possible_problems, feature_names, user_input, possible_measures with your feature names and labels
-3. create models by running rumme.py with arg for_problems and again with arg for_measures
+3. create models by running rumme.py with argument "create_models for_problems" and again with argument "create_models for_measures"
 4. Adjust filelocation of user/test data in runme.py
 5. run runme.py with the argument predict